-It started raining during the beginning of our hike through Arenal 1968, a private reserve right next to the Arenal Volcano National Park but I didn’t mind.
+Our next stop was the Arenal Volcano hike.
+Although it began raining at the start of our hike through Arenal 1968, a private reserve next to the Arenal Volcano National Park, I didn’t mind.
 We went on the Lava Flow 1968 trail which took us through lava fields and up to a beautiful viewpoint of the lake and volcano.

 The Baldi Hot Springs

 All the pools have something different.
 One is a giant jaccuzi, one has waterfalls, another has lie down beds.
-They were all amazing.
-Going to the hot springs was such a relaxing way to wind down after long day.
+They were all amazing and soaking in the hot springs was the perfect way to wind down a fun day.

 You can watch a short clip of one of the waterslides here!

 If you don’t want to go to Baldi, you can request different hot springs when you book the tour such as Tabacon or Eco Termales.
-Baldi is one of the cheaper hot springs, Tabacon is the most expensive.
+Baldi is the cheapest hot springs, Tabacon and the Springs are the most expensive.
+Jacamar can set you up with any of them though.
 You can read about the different hot springs in Arenal here.

 The whole day was amazing and we learned so much from the tour.
 Having a guide makes you really appreciate everything you see and the places you visit.
 I highly recommend doing the Arenal Volcano combo tour if you’re interested in seeing all the attractions with a guide and you’re short on time as you get to visit the highlights of the Arenal area.

 It is a bit expensive at around $200 per person (depending on which hot spring you visit) but it includes 5 different activities with food, entrance fees, and transportation.
-So it’s perfect if you don’t have a ton of time in Arenal, don’t have a car and want to do several activities.
+It’s perfect if you don’t have a ton of time in Arenal.

-We now have a partnership with Jacamar Naturalist Tours to give 10% off this tour!
+We now have a partnership with Jacamar Naturalist Tours to give 10-15% off this Arenal Volcano combo tour!
 Click below to get the discount.

 - If you want to get pictures of wildlife, a camera with a hefty zoom or bring a good telephoto lens.
 You will see a ton of wildlife at the hanging bridges so don’t miss any photo opportunities!

-- Closed toed hiking sandals or hiking/tennis shoes.
-Either one will be fine for the hikes, the hanging bridges do require a fully covered shoe but if you have hiking sandals, you need to sign a waiver.
+- Wear closed toed hiking sandals or hiking/tennis shoes.
+The hanging bridges do require a fully covered shoe but if you have hiking sandals, you need to sign a waiver.
 We love our KEEN hiking sandals.

-- If you’re visiting in rainy season, definitely bring a rain jacket.
-We got soaked in July since we wore non-waterproof rain jackets and it poured while we walked the national park.
+- If you’re visiting in rainy season, definitely bring a waterproof rain jacket.
+We got soaked in July!
 You can read our rainy season packing list for more tips.
 If it rains, it is warm rain.

 - If you’re going in dry season, you can wear shorts and a tshirt.
 This area gets pretty hot!
 In rainy season, it is still hot but more humid.

-- A day backpack with water, hat, repellent and other necessities.
+- Bring a day backpack with water, hat, repellent and other necessities.
 It is a long day so bring what you need.
 You will be able to leave things in the van, the driver will be with it the whole time so it’s safe.
 The tour company provides water.